How to Use White Space in Graphic Design - Paper Lime Creative

 People need digestible pieces of content or they check out.
 Think about when you get a wall of text in your email.
 It seems daunting to read!

 You do not want your promotional materials to feel that congested, because your message gets lost.
-Instead, uses ample spacing to help each piece of information stand out.
+Instead, use ample spacing to help each piece of information stand out.
 Adding white space strategically can also show readers the order or flow of the content.

 Why You Should Avoid Cluttered Designs